-Writing is soulspeak will dare to dream own up my piece of sky..mom, wife, daughter, sister, friend we all are.. being your own person is more important.
+Writing is soulspeak will dare to dream own up my piece of sky..mom, wife, daughter, sister, friend we all are.. but, being your own person even more.

 We're the worst of hypocrites, worshipping the divine feminine as a goddess, and at the same time expecting our women to live lives like these,...

 Why does the sight of a breastfeeding mother annoy so many of us?
 Breastfeeding Week is a great time to talk about the stigma against breastfeeding in public.